Massachusetts

 Notice Requirements

-The notice must also be provided to new hires (including contractors) within 30 days of employment.
+We recommend that you provide the 2026 notice to new hires (including contractors) within 30 days of employment.
 Signed acknowledgement of receipt or refusal from each new hire must be retained.
+There is also a separate poster, that must be displayed in your workplace.
+Please see “Workplace poster” at the same link here: 2026 Workplace Notifications (English)

 Larkin Action